akmayer/Warframe-Algo-Trader/README.md

 You can currently build this programs two ways.
 The recommended way is through Docker which will be 2 lines in a cmd prompt, creating a containerized version of the app that's simple to run.
 The other way is through manually installing the depenencies on your pc and running it from the source code.

+If you would like a visual guide for reference, I have posted that here: https://www.youtube.com/watch?v=qzcvqm-ccR4

 #### Method A. Docker:

 > A limitation of running this project with Docker is that you will be unable to utilize OCR for detecting when you've received an in-game message.